Fox-ML-infrastructure/FoxML_Core/EXCEPTION.md

 - alpha research, model design, or any form of profit-seeking financial exploitation
 - deployment as a commercial or public network service without full AGPL compliance
 - any use where profit or benefit is **not** reinvested into LGBTQ+ protection, public health, or community service
+- use in systems that harass, target, discriminate, surveil, or harm marginalized groups
+- use in automated decision-making that affects safety, access, or rights in discriminatory ways
+- use in tools that measure, rank, classify, or score individuals in ways tied to discrimination
+- use by institutions or entities with documented records of discrimination against LGBTQ+ individuals
+- use by institutions or entities with policies that harm LGBTQ+ people
+- use by institutions or entities that participate in targeted harassment of marginalized communities

 ---